adap/flower/doc/source/how-to-run-simulations.rst

 its `Simulation Engine <contributor-explanation-architecture.html#simulation-engine>`_ .

 The ``SimulationEngine`` schedules, launches and manages ``ClientApp`` instances.
-It does so by first stargin a ``Backend``, which contains several workers (i.e. Python processes) that can execute a ``ClientApp`` by passing it a ``Context`` and a ``Message``.
-These ``ClientApp`` objects are identical to those used by Flower's `Deployment Engine <contributor-explanation-architecture.html>`_, making alternating between _simulation_ to _deployment_ an effortless process.
+It does so through a ``Backend``, which contains several workers (i.e. Python processes) that can execute a ``ClientApp`` by passing it a ``Context`` and a ``Message``.
+These ``ClientApp`` objects are identical to those used by Flower's `Deployment Engine
+<contributor-explanation-architecture.html>`_, making alternating between _simulation_
+to _deployment_ an effortless process.
 The execution of ``ClientApp`` objects through Flower's ``Simulation Engine`` is:

-- resource-aware: this means that each backend cowrking executing ``ClientApps`` gets assigned a portion of the compute and memory on your system.
+- **Resource-aware**: Each backend worker executing ``ClientApps`` gets assigned a portion of the compute and memory on your system.
 You can define these at the beginning of the simulation, allowing you to control the degree of parallelism of your simulation.
 The fewer the resources per backend worker, the more ``ClientApps`` can run concurrently on the same hardware.
+More on this later.
-- batchable: When there are more ``ClientApps`` to execute than workers the backend has, ``ClientApps`` are queued and executed as soon as resources get freed.
+- **Batchable**: When there are more ``ClientApps`` to execute than workers the backend has, ``ClientApps`` are queued and executed as soon as resources get freed.
 This means that ``ClientApps`` are typically executed in batches of N, where N is the number of backend workers.
-- self-managed: this means that you as a user do not need to launch nodes or ``ClientApps`` manually, instead this gets delegated to ``Simulation Engine``'s internals.
+- **Self-managed**: this means that you as a user do not need to launch nodes or ``ClientApps`` manually, instead this gets delegated to ``Simulation Engine``'s internals.
-- ephemeral: this means that a ``ClientApp`` is only materialized when it is required by the application (e.g. to do `fit() <ref-api-flwr.html#flwr.client.Client.fit>`_).
-The object is destroyed afterwards, releasing the resources it was assigned and allowing in this way other clients to participate.
+- **Ephemeral**: this means that a ``ClientApp`` is only materialized when it is required by the application (e.g. to do `fit()
+  <ref-api-flwr.html#flwr.client.Client.fit>`_).
+The object is destroyed afterwards,
+  releasing the resources it was assigned and allowing in this way other clients to participate.

 .. note::

-    You can preserver the state (e.g. internal variables, parts of a ML model, intermediate results) of a ``ClientApp`` by saving it to its ``Context``.
-Check the `Designing Stateful Clients <how-to-design-stateful-clients.rst>`_ guide.
+    You can preserve the state (e.g. internal variables, parts of a ML model, intermediate results) of a ``ClientApp`` by saving it to its ``Context``.
+Check the `Designing Stateful Clients <how-to-design-stateful-clients.rst>`_ guide for a complete walkthrough.

 The ``Simulation Engine`` delegates to a ``Backend`` the role of spawning and managing ``ClientApps``.
 The default backend is the ``RayBackend`` which uses `Ray